|

 continue to do “the thing right” without ever stopping long to ask if this is

 “the right thing” to do.
-You
+You know the

-thing and expecting different results.
+expecting different results.
+Well

-Well isn’t that what we are doing with Lean and Six Sigma.
+isn’t that what we are doing with Lean and Six Sigma.
 We are repeating World Class Manufacturing

 and we are repeating TQM under different names and we are expecting different